LSSTDESC/qp/docs/developer_docs/parameterizationcontribution.md

 # Creating new parameterizations

-Before creating a new parameterization, we recommend you take a look at how some of the existing supported parameterizations are written (i.e. `qp.hist`, `qp.interp`).
+Before creating a new parameterization, we recommend you take a look at how some of the existing supported parameterizations are written (i.e. {py:class}`qp.hist <qp.parameterizations.hist.hist.hist_gen>`, {py:class}`qp.interp <qp.parameterizations.interp.interp.interp_gen>`).
 This will help give you a sense of how a parameterization class should function.
 Make sure you follow the contribution workflows described in <project:contribution.md>.

 ## The basics